eliooses/BTCards/CONTRIBUTING.md

 **Netiquette**:

  - Please don´t use commas on the .MD.
- - Update the README.md and the index.csv file too, please.
+ - Update both lists, the README.md and the index.csv file too, please.
  - Make an individual pull request for each suggestion.
  - Check your spelling and grammar.
+ - Please respect the records, if a DEX change the status, died, turned off, shut down, or whatever, please update the status column and DO NOT FUCKING ERASE!

 **MARKDOWN RESOURCES**: